veeshanr/veeshanr.github.io/pages/research.md

 **Working Papers:**

 1. “Social Capital, Trust, and Collective Action in Post-earthquake Nepal.” [*Under Review*][5]
-2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.” [*Submitted to Journal*][6]
+2. *“Natural Disasters, Ex-post Coping mechanisms, and Post-disaster Resilience: Evidence from 2015 earthquakes Nepal.” [*Under Review*][6]
+3. “On the Dynamic Nature of Goods: Applications in Post-Disaster Contexts.” *Working Paper*
+4. “Social entrepreneurship and natural disasters: The Dhurmus Suntali Project.” (with V. H. Storr, A.K.
+Bohara) *Working Paper*
-3. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” *Working Paper*
+5. “Ex-ante Perception of Climate Change Impact and the Choice of Mitigation Strategies: Evidence from a field survey in Nepal.” *Working Paper*
-4. “Unbundling post-disaster aid package.” *Working Paper*

-**In preparation:**
+6. “Governing wind-power with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri) *In Preparation*

+**Upcoming Papers:**
+1. “Coping Collectively: A test of Consumption Insurance Hypothesis." (with Mohammad Ali)
-1. “Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
+2. “Natural Disaster Shocks, Risk Perception, and Willingness to Pay for Weather-indexed Micro-insurance: a pre-post analysis.”
 (Data analysis in progress)
-2. “Governing wind-power with Consent: Ostrom meets Buchanan.” (with Jamal Mamkhezri)

-**Upcoming work:**
-1. “Coping Collectively: A test of Consumption Insurance Hypothesis." (with Mohammad Ali)
-2. “Social entrepreneurship and natural disasters: The Dhurmus Suntali Project.” (with V. H. Storr, A.K.
-Bohara)
 3. “Resilience Thinking in development economics: A clash of traditions.”